Langalakhe3/Langalakhe3/README.md

 <h2 align="left">Hi 👋!
-My name is Lwazi Cele and I'm a front-end web developer, from Souh Africa</h2>
+My name is Langalakhe and I'm a front-end web developer, from Souh Africa</h2>

 ###